wp-plugins/metaweb/readme.txt

 = How will TopicBlocks impact my search engine ranking? =

-The content in TopicBlocks is delivered in an iframe, which search engines generally do not crawl.
-Because of this, the direct impact on search engine rankings should be fairly minimal.
-That said, using TopicBlocks effectively can make your site more engaging – increasing your average time on site and decreasing your bounce rate.
-Over time, improving these types of metrics tends to improve search engine rankings.
+Much of the content in TopicBlocks is delivered in an iframe, which search engines do not crawl.
+However, some links in TopicBlocks are directly embedded in your web page, and search engines can crawl and understand these links.
+Because these links are to well-known web pages - for example, a link to a Wikipedia, Netflix, or New York Times page - they help search engines understand what your page is about and can therefore help search rankings.

 = Can I insert more than one TopicBlock into my blog posts? =